Wiolinek/real-estate/README.md

 - implement Nodemail for email sending
 - add admin account for browse clients' contact data (stored in database)
-- add redirection to homepage after sending the form

 ## License